tiejundong/FlexPose/README.md

 Released under the MIT license.

 ## Citation <a name="citation"></a>
-If you find our models useful in your research, please cite the relevant paper:
+If you find our model useful in your research, please cite the relevant paper:
 ```
 @article{dong2023equivariant,
   title={Equivariant Flexible Modeling of the Protein--Ligand Binding Pose with Geometric Deep Learning},